 Students can receive foundations in science and investigation/criminology at schools, which can assist them in various career options, including as a medical and clinical laboratory technologist, who collects samples, performs tests, and analyzes various tissues, fluids, and other substances.
 Another related career is a forensic science technician.

 Whether an aspiring crime scene investigator wants training for a new career or to expand on the knowledge they’ve already received, this program comprises 120 credit-hours, focusing on investigation techniques, the documentation of research, and general methodology, plus an overview of the judicial process.
 This program is available online or in a hybrid format(on-campus/online).

 To apply for this program, applicants are required to complete the application process with documents such as a completed online application, a minimum cumulative grade point average of 2.0, official transcripts from all colleges and universities attended, and 12 or more transferable baccalaureate level credits or the equivalent.

 Master of Science in Investigations, University of New Haven (West Haven, CT)

 This advanced, 30-credit online program offers an in-depth look into modern investigative theory.
-Students can choose specialties such as digital forensics/computer crime, financial crimes or general criminal investigations.
-This is a 100% online program.
+Students can choose specialties such as digital forensics/computer crime, financial crimes, or general criminal investigations.
+This is a 100 percent online program.

 Admission requirements include a completed application form, official transcripts from all undergraduate, graduate, and professional schools attended, a brief statement of purpose, a resume or CV, two letters of recommendation, and all non-native English language speakers must demonstrate English language competency by providing IELTS or TOEFL scores.
 GRE or GMAT scores are not required.
 The program prepares students for careers as an investigator in both public and private organizations.